course-details-portlet

 Skills

-• can confidently conduct and present a Master’s level research project with creative practice
+• design and disseminate a research project involving creative practice

-• can choose among available theoretical options, read research material with theory and critically reflect around how theory informs choices during the research and writing processes
+• critically articulate their choices of theoretical alternatives and critically reflect on how theory informs choices during the research process

-• can use referencing systems in accordance with recognized standards
+• use referencing systems in accordance with the existing standards

 General competence